 Airport Express: The Madrid Airport Express bus goes to and from Atocha train station via Plaza Cibeles (home to Madrid's iconic post office and walking distance from Sol, Madrid's main square).
 It runs 24 hours a day, every 15 minutes or so.
 The journey costs five euros.

 Atocha is the main train station, with connections to the south and east.
 It is also close to the main bus station.
 Find out which station you need Madrid Bus and Train Stations.

 This new bus service is cheaper than the metro, stops more centrally and runs 24 hours a day.
 However, the metro leaves slightly more often and may be quicker, depending on where you want to go. if you are staying near Santiago Bernabeu (Real Madrid's stadium) or the business district (around the Nuevos Ministerios), the metro will be better.

 - Bus: The older bus route still goes to Avenida de America, but its unlikely to be the best destination for you.
 The even older 89 bus route to Plaza de Colon has been discontinued.

 - Metro: Madrid's airport is laid out in such a way that you can often be quite some way from the Metro.
 Read more on traveling on the Madrid Metro

 - Taxi: Pick one up from outside the airport and make sure it has a white taxi with a red stripe on its door - any other car and it's illegal.
-Agree the price before you set off and expect to pay about 30€.
+The price of a taxi from Madrid airport has now been fixed at 30€.

 Car Rental at Madrid Airport